robertmaynard/Sandbox/README.md

 This is really an exercise in understanding the lack of interaction between toolchains / cross compilation and CMAKE_USER_MAKE_RULES_OVERRIDE

+## CMakeEnableC99Manually ##
+Show how to enable C99 and C++11 on files in a target if you can't require CMake 3.1 or higher

 ## CMakeImportedLibrary ##
 A basic example at showing how to create an imported library in CMake, this